mcandre/nile/README.md

 # ABOUT

 nile normalizes ebooks.
-For example, Amazon Kindle ereaders often fail to render smart (double-)quotes and apostrophes properly.
+For example, Amazon Kindle ereaders often fail to render smart (double-)quotes, apostrophes, em dashes, and other common Unicode runes properly.
 These can corrupt the displayed page, interrupting the natural flow of content.

 nile converts these problematic runes in **ePUB** books to traditional ASCII double-quotes and ASCII apostrophes, for an easier reading experience.